*People following the WW program can expect to lose 1-2 pounds/week. Gracie lost weight on a prior program and is continuing on myWW™.

 When I first downloaded the WW app, I was curious to see how many SmartPoints I’d been eating in a typical day: They added up to 200!
 The realization left me worried about my first WW Studio visit: I was scared my weight would be announced aloud and that the Workshop would involve a sad circle of people.

 I quickly learned that weigh-ins are totally private; after I stepped on the scale, the WW Guide quitely recorded my weight in my Success Story booklet and closed it—a good thing since I didn’t want to see the number.
 In the Workshop, the members were actually quite cheerful and excited to share the strategies were working for them.
 I was so grateful to be a part of it that I actually asked my WW Coach if I could go to multiple Workshops a week.
 She said that I could sit in on as many Workshops as I’d like!
 Some weeks, I do go to a few for some added motivation.

 Before WW, I’d always thought that weight loss required extreme measures, like eating no more than 450 calories a day.
-Although my SmartPoints Budget allowed me over 40 dailies, I thought: “I’ll just eat less and speed things up.”
-My first week on the program, I ate bland oatmeal for breakfast, a salad for lunch, and a spicy chicken sandwich for dinner, ending each day with 20 SmartPoints to spare.
+Although I had a generous SmartPoints Budget, I thought: “I’ll just eat less and speed things up.”
+My first week on the program, I ate bland oatmeal for breakfast, a salad for lunch, and a spicy chicken sandwich for dinner, ending each day with SmartPoints to spare.
 While I expected to see a huge change in my weight right away, I couldn’t have been more bummed when I stepped on the scale.
 My sacrifices, I learned, had only led to a 2-pound weight loss.
 While it was better than nothing, I’d made less progress than I’d expected.